lieuSQ/CSharp-SDK/README.md

 Add `using MolPayCS;`

-Create MOLPayCS object in order to access the properties of Base:
+Create MOLPayCS object in order to access the properties of Payment:

 ```CSharp
 MolPayCS.Payment object = new MolPayCS.Payment();